hagerElroby/Youtube_Clone/README.md

 # YouTube Clone Project

-This project is a YouTube clone built using React.js, Redux for state management, Sass for styling, and Firebase for authentication.
+This project is a YouTube clone built using React.js, Redux for state management, Sass and react-bootstrap for styling, and Firebase for authentication.
 It utilizes the YouTube API to fetch and display videos.

 ### [click here to visit website](https://clone-yout.web.app/)